 Meadow farm consisted of 29 fry tanks, 24 circular growing on tanks, 8 concrete ponds and 7 earth ponds.
 Cottage Farm had 8 earth ponds and Garden Farm 3 circular tanks and 6 earth ponds.

 As you can imagine there was a very high production rate of Trout when these sites were running at their maximum.

 In 2001 the new owner decided not to continue commercial fish farming.
-Three of the farms ceased to operate; Cottage Farm is now a nature habitat, Garden Farm has been developed into a wildlife pond and one of Meadow Farms sites dramatically transformed into two lakes used for Fly Fishing Lessons and to encourage a whole host of wildlife.
+Three of the farms ceased to operate; Cottage Farm is now a nature habitat, Garden Farm has been developed into a wildlife pond and one of Meadow Farms sites dramatically transformed into two lakes used to encourage a whole host of wildlife.
 The remaining farm has its own hatchery and is much smaller in size, around 1.7 hectares.

 The Hatchery has been producing fry for the Estate since 2005 and is fed from a metred borehole.
 Eggs and milt are from our own Brood stock.
 The fry leave the Hatchery at the end of March and are grown on to a suitable size for stocking in the outside ponds.
 The fish will be around two and a half years of age when they are released into the river.